LnG-a/Your-Eyes/README.md

 - Password: 123456

-Note that although you can sign up and do stuff with accounts, the app now works only for these 2 accounts
+***Note: although you can sign up and do stuff with accounts, the app now works only for these 2 accounts***